ESJiang/Team11-CM-FrontEnd/README.md

 ## Project Name & Pitch
 Team11-CM-FrontEnd

-This is a unimelb software project of subject COMP90082.
-This repositoary aims to design a single front-end and connect the back-end and do data visualization.
-Data collected in Garmin Connect is acquired through Garmin wearable. devices used by athletes training under CoachingMate.
+This is a software project of subject COMP90082 at The University of Melbournesity of Melbo.
+The repository aims to design a single front-end and connect the backend and do data visualization.
 This project was bootstrapped with Create React App and built with Kendo framework.
 This the master branch of our project.

 ## Project Status